hydrocarbon-tk/Hydrocarbon/README.md

-# CandleFW Hydrocarbon
+# cfw.Hydrocarbon

-Parses HC Grammars.
+## Compile LALR Parsers

-HC grammar - based on BNS syntax
+Hydrocarbon is a LALR and GLALR parser compiler that uses a self hosted, custom grammar that is inspired by Backus-Naur syntax.

-View template.hgc for info on the syntax.
+You can review the Hydrocarbon grammar definition in [./source/grammars/hcg](./source/grammars/hcg/hcg.hcg).
+The definition is split across 5 files starting with **hcg.hcg**.

-# usage
+The primary reason this exists is to provide a flexible parser compiler to handle the parsing demands of the CandleFW libraries Wick, JS, and CSS.
+It provides a way to rapidly define new syntax and compile grammars of different languages into one meta-parser.

 ## Compile

 ### ``compile <hydrocarbon_grammar_file>``

-Compiles a JavaScript parser from a HydroCarbon grammar file, an optional HCGStates file, and an optional ENV.js file.
+Compiles a JavaScript parser from a HydroCarbon grammar file

 #### Output Path
 `-o, --output <path>` Optional output location.
 Defaults to current directory.